medicalwei/debconf18-landing/content/about/_index.md

 National Chiao Tung University is situated near so-called Silicon Valley in
 Asia: Hsinchu Science Park.
-The university provides us comfortable while spacious environment for plenary discussions and presentations, as well as informal workgroup meetings.
+The university provides us comfortable while various environment for plenary discussions and presentations, as well as informal workgroup meetings.
 Accommodation for participants is available in the campus.